MaevaTecher/varroa-host-jump/README.md

 All files are available in the DRYAD repository.

-## TO UPDATE Demographic scenarios testing and parameters estimation with fastsimcoal2
+## Demographic scenarios testing and parameters estimation with fastsimcoal2

 We designed six evolutionary scenario using [`fastsimcoal2`](http://cmpg.unibe.ch/software/fastsimcoal2/) to choose the most likely and estimate demographic parameters such as the size of founding population at time of independent host switch events by _V. destructor_ and _V. jacobsoni_ from _A. cerana_ to _A. mellifera_.